JuliaControl/ControlSystems.jl/docs/src/examples/analysis.md

 loopgain = P*C
 marginplot(loopgain)
 ```
+This plot tells us that there is one gain margin of 1.27, i.e., the gain can increase by a factor of 1.27 before the system goes unstable.
+It also tells us that there are three different phase margins, the smallest of which is about 9°.
+We usually aim for a gain margin of >1.5 and a phase margin above 30-45° for a robust system.
+The vertical lines in the plot indicate the frequencies at which the margins have been computed.

 ## Sensitivity analysis
 More generally applicable measures of robustness include analysis of sensitivity functions, notably the peaks of the sensitivity function